hackingmaterials/atomate/docs_rst/eos_workflow_tutorial.rst

 Introduction
 ============

-Equations of state are very common and useful in many aspects of .
+Equations of state are common and useful in many aspects of computational materials science.
 This tutorial will quickly guide you through customizing and running a preset EOS workflow.